stronnag/mwptools/docs/manual/docs/mwp-geozones.md

 ## User Interface

-* Open, Save: Expects a textual definition in INAV CLI format
+* Open, Save: Expects a textual definition in INAV CLI format.
+This may be read from an INAV dif for offline use.
 * Export: Exports a loaded Geozone to KML.
 Geozone specific parameters are stored in the KML such that the original Geozone in CLI notation could be reproduced from the KML.

 ### Editor